Lazerbeak12345/pixelmanipulator/README.md

 {
 	x:0,
 	y:0,
+	// The ID number of the current pixel.
+Reccommended if performance profiling
+	// shows string comparision is a bottleneck. oldId:0,
 	// Takes
 	// - the x and y position to center the counter around,
 	// - the identifer (passed to confirmOldElm and can take any value that can)